 It is crucial to remove them so that the product backlog is always accurate and reflects the current status of the project, allowing your team members to understand the full scope of what is left to accomplish.

-Importantly, don’t rush to remove things at this stage — make sure they are fully completed and can be taken out of the backlog without a future issue.
+Importantly, don’t rush to remove things at this stage – make sure they are fully completed and can be removed from the backlog without a future issue.

 At one point in the development process, an item may have seemed like an individual task and slotted into the product backlog as a single entry.
-As it approaches, it might become clear that several parts will need to be completed separately.
+As it approaches, it might become apparent that several parts must be completed separately.